 Winter camping gear is generally more expensive than normal camping essentials.
 Winter tents need to be made out of high-quality material if they have any chance of standing up to extreme winter conditions.
 If you’re on the market for a winter tent, consider buying the best-quality portable structure you can afford.
 That said, there are several less expensive options that will give you a good bang for buck value and keep you warm at night, as long as you’re willing to bundle up.

 Many winter tents feature reinforced, fire-resistant stovepipe vent holes or “stove jacks” at or near the top of the tent.
-Portable camping wood stoves have pipe chimneys that poke out of that stovepipe hole and release smoke into the air.
+Portable camping stoves have pipe chimneys that poke out of that stovepipe hole and release smoke into the air.
 A stove will add weight to your load, but once you set it up inside the tent and get a fire going, it’ll warm up quickly.

-A Final Word on Shopping for the Best Winter Tent
+Final Thoughts on the Best Winter Tents

 You don’t want to cut corners when you’re camping in winter, because resisting the cold is key to having a good time.
 You’ll probably be outside all day, so make sure the tent you bring is a good one, with sturdy construction and good materials, so that you’ll be comfortable once you go inside of it.
 The best winter tent will let you focus on the fun, not on the tent itself.